renspringlea/ryba.ren/_posts/2024-09-14-automate-literature-search-terms.md

 Thus, you can automate the process of categorising the automatically determined keywords.

 In the following R code, I've adapted the code from the second link:
-1. I specify my native search terms up-front
+1. I specify my naive search terms up-front
 2. I repeat the process demonstrated in the second link
 3. I save the automatically generated keywords to file
 4. I use system() to call llm (which I installed on my computer previously, using gemini-pro) and give it a prompt to assign each automatically generated keyword to a category